shenttt123/FPGA_RLE/README.md

 # FPGA_RLE
-Write Verilog for custom designs.
+Write Verilog for custom designed state machine.
 Implement hardware for Run-Length Encoding

 First, I created new resource library in Modelsim for the design, then compile it.
 The system designed is Run length encoding which we encode 8 bit data stream segments into 24 Bit data which consist of first ID bit and 23 bits count value.
 At the end, I writed new testbench file.